Apollo PGNCS: Versions

 The CM and LM used the same computer, inertial platform and resolvers.
 The main difference was the optical unit.
-The navbase was different for each spacecraft as well, reflecting the differing mounting geometries.
+Each spacecraft also had a different navbase, reflecting their different mounting geometries.
 The LM's rendezvous radar was also connected to its navbase.

-There were two versions of PGNCS—Block I and Block II—corresponding to the two generations of the CM.
+PGNCS had two versions—Block I and Block II—corresponding to the two generations of the CM.
 After the Apollo 1 fire, which occurred in a Block I CM, NASA decided that no further crewed missions would use Block I, though uncrewed missions did.
-Major differences between Block I and Block II PGNCS included replacing electromechanical resolvers with an all electronic design and replacing the Block I navbase, which was machined from beryllium, with a frame built out of aluminum tubing filled with polyurethane foam.
+Major differences between Block I and Block II PGNCS included replacing electromechanical resolvers with an all-electronic design and replacing the Block I navbase, which was machined from beryllium, with a frame built out of aluminium tubing filled with polyurethane foam.
 The Block II navbases were lighter, cheaper, and just as rigid.

 Another major difference between Block I and Block II was repairability.
-An original goal for the Apollo program was for the astronauts to be able to make repairs to the electronics.
+An original goal of the Apollo program was for astronauts to be able to repair the electronics.
 Accordingly, the Block 1 PNGCS was designed with many identical modules that could be replaced with spares, if necessary, in flight.
-However high humidity conditions inside the crew compartments and accidents in handling body fluids during the Gemini 7 mission made having unsealed electrical connections undesirable.
-The repairability goal was eliminated in Block II and all units and electrical connections were sealed.
+However, high humidity inside the crew compartments and accidents involving handling body fluids during the Gemini 7 mission made unsealed electrical connections undesirable.
+The repairability goal was eliminated in Block II, and all units and electrical connections were sealed.
 The fatal Apollo 1 fire reinforced this concern.